Sipocot: Japanese occupation

+Third Republic

-The post war Municipal Mayor of Sipocot, Mayor Salazar, was a visionary and progressive-minded leader.
+The post war municipal mayor of Sipocot, Mayor Salazar, was a visionary and progressive-minded leader.
 He enticed many people from other municipalities and provinces as far as the Tagalog Region with a promise of five-hectare fertile and cultivatable public land for every family who will come and settle in Sipocot.
 The migrants who came and settled in Sipocot did not only convert the substantial forest spaces of the municipality into farm lots and residential areas, but likewise they contributed greatly to the rapid population growth of the municipality.
 From 7,936 inhabitants, based on the 1946 census, the population of Sipocot grew to 32,650, as per 1960 census.
-In the same year, Sipocot became sixth most populous town among the 36 towns of the Province of Camarines Sur.
+In the same year, Sipocot became sixth most populous town among the 36 towns of the province of Camarines Sur.

+Marcos presidency

+On April 11, 1984, Vice Mayor Rosita Villafuerte was assassinated at a United Nationalist Democratic Organization (UNIDO) campaign rally in Barangay Manlubang.
+Five gunmen had reportedly shot Villafuerte in the back of her head after she gave a speech campaigning for her brother-in-law Luis Villafuerte, an independent candidate for reelection in the Batasang Pambansa election; a barangay captain and an audience member in the rally also died from the assailants' gunfire.
+Prior to the incident, she was reported to have been able to convince 43 of Sipocot's 46 barangay captains to switch from the Marcos administration's party Kilusang Bagong Lipunan to UNIDO, with her family receiving death threats during the campaign.
+Although the military placed the blame on communist rebels from the New People's Army for Villafuerte's assassination, residents of Manlubang disagreed with the analysis.

-Today, from its humble beginning as a visita or barrio of Lupi during the Spanish regime, Sipocot has become a first class municipality with the total population of 68,169, as per 2020 census,meaning it is the 8th largest in 35 towns, inhabiting its 24,129 hectares territorial domain.
+Today, from its humble beginning as a visita or barrio of Lupi during the Spanish regime, Sipocot has become a first class municipality with the total population of 68,169, as per 2020 census, meaning it is the 8th largest in 35 towns, inhabiting its 24,129 hectares territorial domain.
 Moreover, Sipocot is now the most populous and progressive municipality in the 1st District of Camarines Sur.